Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 User interface and viewer

 A Gradio UI is provided in this Guidance to assist in the generation process.
-This UI enables users to submit gaussian splatting jobs, as well as view the generated splat in a 3D viewer.
+This UI enables users to submit gaussian splatting jobs, as well as view the generated splat in an interactive 3D viewer.

 Features and benefits